Back to Silas S. Brown's home page

 Bolo Adventures 3 did away with these scoreboards and simply kept track of which puzzles have been solved and which have not.
 Perhaps the developer realised how few people "kept score"---possibly even fewer given that there was no easy way to compare your score with others (players had separate scoreboards, and the only way to get your initials shown to somebody else was to edit their

 .scr file which you probably weren't "supposed" to do).
 Part 3 doesn't even provide an obvious way of individualising the "solved or not" list; perhaps this change was made to encourage more families and other groups to solve the puzzles collaboratively.

-Bolo Adventures 3The closing screens say the author provided official Part 3 solutions to registered users, but his business doesn't seem to have been passed on to anyone (order links unmaintained and phone number out of service in 2020) so here's my notes instead.
+Bolo Adventures 3The closing screens say the author provided official Part 3 solutions to registered users, but his business doesn't seem to have been passed on to anyone (order links unmaintained and phone number out of service in 2020; entire website replaced with a brief "thankyou for 30 years" by early 2021) so here's my notes instead.
 They were taken from Bolo Adventures 3 version 1.1.

 Compared with Bolo Adventures 1 and 2:

 - The engine and graphics have been overhauled, with consequently different file formats.
 Thankfully the new engine does away with the "action", the "visuals" and the grid-lines, although the invisible mode is still present in puzzles 6 and 13.
 The grid is slightly larger (22x16 instead of 22x15).

 - The rules have been modified.
 For example it's now possible to push balls (but not blocks) out of lasers without stepping into the beam.
 (This is necessary in Puzzle 1 and might perplex someone used to the old rules.)
 The "demo puzzle" now pauses and explains what's happening.